The Only Way Is Essex series 35

 The thirty-fifth series of the British reality television programme The Only Way Is Essex began airing on 17 August 2025 and concluded on 22 September 2025.
 In April 2025, it was announced that the programme would move back to its original channel ITV2, following the closure of ITVBe in June 2025.
 It is the first series to air on ITV2 since the twelfth series in 2014.
 Filming began in June 2025, with several of the episodes being filmed in Portugal.
-In a schedule change for this series, the programme airs on Sunday and Monday.
+In a schedule change for this series, the programme aired on Sunday and Monday.